V-P-O/chip8-emulator/README.md

 # chip8-emulator
-chip8 emulator i made for fun
+chip8 emulator i made for fun using SDL2.